hamilton/svelte-immer-example/README.md

 ## components can generically subscribe to STORE directly and use the state, no prob

-At this point, because our `STORE` is read-only, we can easily subscribe to the store values we care about directly in our components, a la `$STORE.randomNumbers` and so on.
+Because our `STORE` is read-only, we can easily subscribe to the store values we care about directly in our components, a la `$STORE.randomNumbers` and so on.
 There may be more complex, interesting patterns here that I'm not considering, namely things that require very complex nested objects.
-I'll make sure to try those in this repo at some point, but I don't really think they'd be a problem.

 ## using state & actions in components

-These are two very common patterns in the `react-redux` world, where you have an unconnected component that connects to Redux-land via this function.
-You typically define  `mapStateToProps` and `mapDispatchToProps` (for mapping the store to props & dispatched actions to props, respectively) and connect your component using those two functions.
+When you use `react-redux`, you typically define  `mapStateToProps` and `mapDispatchToProps` (for mapping the store to props & dispatched actions to props, respectively) and `connect` your component using those two functions.

-I am not _against_ this idea, but I think there are many ways to handle these kinds of patterns outside of Redux-land that will still be familiar and simple enough.
-After all, we're trying to prevent boilerplate while maintaining legibility, testability, and joy.
-Here's how I handle it in this repo:
+With that in mind, here's how I handle that functionality in this repo:

-1. the bits of state – this is fairly straightforward.
-You write the "unconnected" component just as you normally would regardless of how it is used, and pass in the props you care about from the parent.
-These relies on the parent component that implements the functionality to handle the `mapStateToProps` workflow.
-I tend to think that's the right approach, though.
+1. `mapStateToProps` – In this model the parent component implements the functionality to handle the `mapStateToProps` workflow by passing in the props to the children.
+You could write a `mapStateToProps` function and test it if you like.
-2. the actions – in a similar fashion, one could connect actions to the store update function via the `connect` function above – something like
+2. `mapDispatchToProps` – in a similar fashion, one could connect actions to the store update function via the `connect` function above – something like
    ```javascript
    const add = connect(addRandomNumber)
    ```
-    – and just pass that down as a prop to each component.
+    – and just pass that down as a prop to each child component.
 Alternatively, you can use Svelte's great `setContext` and `getContext` to give your components the opportunity to either consume the prop (if passed as such) or attempt to fetch from the parent component (in other words, the component that utilizes